goose20090/phase-1-project/README.md

 1) The app must be a HTML/CSS/JS frontend that accesses data from a public API

-    The api being used for this web app is the JokeAPI found at the following URL: https://jokeapi.dev/.
+    The api being used for this web app is the [JokeAPI](https://jokeapi.dev/).
 Besides having a database of 1369 jokes, it also offers a variety of filtering features.
 The user can interact with those features by using the different options of the drop-down menu.

-    To have the user submit their own jokes, a json server was used to seperately save and return the user's jokes.
+    To have the user submit their own jokes, a json-server was created with the [json-server NPM](https://www.npmjs.com/package/json-server) to seperately save and return the user's jokes.

 2) The entire app must run on a single page